BackyardOGT/MLP-CW2/README.md

 #### Higher priority

-* ? - Try person and rand vs the heuristic agent, also testing env for any bugs
+* All - Try person and rand vs the heuristic agent, also testing env for any bugs
+* T - Add reward
+     Negative for lose pawn (negative reward, positive weight) Positive for take pawn
+     Negative reward for lose
+     Check weighting
 * T - Implement random card picking and pick which player starts - see onitama rules In game.reset() (called before game starts)
     Can set isPlayer1 flag for whose turn starts